11 Rules that Every Modern Female Breadwinner Needs to Know to Manage Money

 • (1) If they have maintained certifications or continuing education credits to keep their skills up-to-date.

-• (2) If they are at the top of their payscale
+• (2) If they are at the top of their pay scale

-• (3) The marketability of their skillset outside of their current employer (4) If below average performance is an issue in their current role (thus threatening their job stability)
+• (3) The marketability of their skillset outside of their current employer (4) If below-average performance is an issue in their current role (thus threatening their job stability)

 • How easy is it for others to get a job in their field?
+If the economy is bad, finding a new job may take longer than normal.

 • How many sources of income do they have?
+Income isn’t just about the numbers on your paycheck.
+It’s about stability, predictability, and potential growth

 • How much access to credit or other income sources do they have?